Wedding Daze

-Wedding Daze (originally titled The Pleasure of Your Company) is a 2006 American romantic dark comedy film written and directed by Michael Ian Black and starring Jason Biggs and Isla Fisher alongside Joe Pantoliano, Joanna Gleason, Edward Herrmann, and Michael Weston.
+Wedding Daze (originally titled The Pleasure of Your Company) is a 2006 American romantic comedy film written and directed by Michael Ian Black and starring Jason Biggs and Isla Fisher alongside Joe Pantoliano, Joanna Gleason, Edward Herrmann, and Michael Weston.
 The film follows Anderson (Biggs), who successfully proposes to stranger Katie (Fisher) after his girlfriend dies.

 Wedding Daze premiered at the Toronto International Film Festival on September 10, 2006, and was released theatrically in the United Kingdom by Pathé on June 1, 2007.
 Metro-Goldwyn-Mayer released the film direct-to-video in the United States on January 15, 2008, after multiple delays to its wide theatrical release.

 Plot

 Against the advice of his best friend Ted, Anderson proposes in a crowded restaurant to his girlfriend Vanessa, while dressed in a cupid costume.
 The shock of the unexpected proposal leads to her fatal heart attack.

 Utterly devastated and distraught, Anderson quits his job and goes into mourning.
 A year later, he is still obsessed with his 'perfect' (and now deceased) former girlfriend.
 While Ted and Anderson are having lunch together in a diner, Ted points out he's been in mourning for longer than the duration of the relationship.
 To help him move on, Ted persuades him to give romance one more try.
 To placate his friend, Anderson agrees, looks around, and asks an attractive waitress named Katie to marry him.
 To both men's utter astonishment, she accepts his proposal.

 Katie had a flashback to the previous evening, when she, her boyfriend William, her mother Lois, and stepfather Stuart were playing charades.
 He has her guess, 'Will you marry me?' and she isn't sure, so she visits her imprisoned dad, Smitty, for advice, which is 'Listen to your heart.'
 So, when she arrives at work, she tells her friends she's going to accept William.
 Directly afterwards, she walks into the dining area, and the Anderson proposal happens.

 Anderson and Katie go for a walk, warming up to each other.
 She tells him her parents had a shotgun wedding in The House of Wedded Bliss in Atlantic City.
 Before they realize what's happening, Katie proposes to him and he accepts.

 The same day she moves into his apartment, they call it taking things slow.
 He rigorously cleans his apartment while she rushes to her parents' to pack her bags.
 Katie's friend Matador drives her to Anderson's apartment and accidentally hits him.
 Temporarily knocked unconscious, Anderson talks to Vanessa.
 He promises her to be ever faithful.
 However, when he wakes up, he goes ahead with plans to meet Katie's parents, and brings Katie to meet his.